 Now, Courtney works for Diversity Lab and is passionate about boosting diversity in the legal profession.
 Additionally, she serves on RespectAbility’s Disability Training and Speakers Bureau and is Of Counsel at Life & Legacy Counselors of The Griffin Firm PLLC, where she provides guidance and information in estate and business succession planning for individuals, families and businesses in Pennsylvania and New Jersey.
 She is also certified in life coaching.

-Courtney is autistic with sociability, learning, attention, and mood differences and is committed to neurodiversity and advocating for the rights, participation, and inclusion of people with disabilities.
+Courtney is autistic with sociability, learning, attention, and mood differences and is especially committed to celebrating neurodiversity and advocating for the rights, participation, and inclusion of autistic people and all people with disabilities.